• Home

 Follow/Contact

-This page began as part of our participation for the 5th consecutive year in the annual AATSP Conference in 2013.
-We are now in our 10th year of collaboration and enjoying every experience.
-This site will continue to be the place to come to access links and ideas presented during our NMSU workshop and session at the conference.
-We used this site during the session and will continue to use it afterwords to access what you might need.
-The biggest reason for this is to eliminate handouts!
-We're going green - another benefit to teaching with technology!
-But, also because there are new ideas being added all the time.
+NMSU has partnered with AATSP since 2010 in offering graduate level content through sessions and workshops at the annual conference.
+This site will continue to be the place to come to access links and ideas presented during our NMSU sessions and workshops.
+We used this site during our sessions and will continue to use it afterwords to provide access.
+The biggest reason for this is to eliminate printed handouts!

 Why Integrate Technology in Language Instruction?